Factbox: What is net neutrality? U.S. debates once again

 The FCC received some 4 million comments in response, as net neutrality advocates urged the FCC to reclassify broadband to prevent potential web "fast lanes."
 President Barack Obama publicly threw his weight behind the idea in November.

-The FCC on Thursday voted to reclassify broadband as well as expand its authority to so-called interconnections deals in which content companies such as Netflix Inc pay ISPs to link up with their networks.
+The FCC is now expected to reclassify broadband as well as expand its authority to so-called interconnections deals in which content companies such as Netflix Inc (NFLX.O) pay ISPs to link up with their networks.

-The agency also set a new standard for future conduct that prohibits ISPs from "unreasonably interfering with or unreasonably disadvantaging" users' and content companies' use of the web, creating a complaint process.

 WHO SUPPORTS SUCH CHANGES?